TodePond/TodePondDotCom/sky/money/readme.md

 The vast majority of my money comes from doing contracting for tech companies.
 This runs out in December.

 In the future, I fear that contracting will reduce a bit if I'm not proactive on what to work on next.
 I do have a lot of people asking me to work with them, but for the moment I've decided to stay longer with Wikimedia.
-I hope those people don't forget about me.
+I hope those other people don't forget about me.

 My goal for 2027 is to keep this the same amount as what I got in 2026.